teja-86/RoyalTrips/README.md

 - **CSS3:** For styling the website with advanced layouts, animations, and responsiveness.
 - **JavaScript:** For adding interactivity and enhancing user experience.

+## Usage
+- **Homepage:** Browse through featured destinations and latest travel tips.
+- **Search:** Use the search bar to find specific destinations.
+- **Destination Pages:** Detailed pages for each destination with reviews, photos, and booking options.
+- **User Reviews:** Read and leave reviews for destinations you have visited.
+- **Booking:** Book tours, hotels, and flights directly from the website.

 ## Installation
 To run this project locally, follow these steps: